sebbacon/vatreturn/README.md

+Free, Open Source software for submitting VAT returns to HMRC under their MTD (Making Tax Digital) scheme.
+Needs some work to support any kind of VAT return.

+# About

+This software logs you into the HMRC VAT system, and then submits a spreadsheet (which must be in a particular format) as your VAT return.
+At the moment it only supports flat rate, because that's all I need.

+You could deploy this to Heroku yourself for free (use the button below), or you can use my deployment at https://vatreturn.heroku.com - it doesn't store any data, so it's safe to use it from a security point of view.
+You'll either have to read the code or trust me that the calculations it submits are correct, though.

+Read more about the app at https://vatreturn.heroku.com

 # Deploy

 Nothing is stored in the app - the data is fetched from a CSV at a URL you define (e.g. from a Google Sheet) and then sent to HMRC.
 Therefore, you can take advantage of Heroku's free deploy tier to do this instantly.
 You'll need to register an application with HMRC (see below) and fill out the `client_id`, `client_secret`, and a URL to the CSV: